Early Years Research

 Ilminster/South Petherton with The Meeting House Arts Centre/David Hall and Ile Valley Children’s Centre/South Petherton Preschool.

 This was the centrepiece of a first phase exploring ways of working creatively in the Early Years and was central in informing future Early Years work in the county.
-All the learning was evaluated by Dr Susan Young of the University of Exeter and you can find a copy of the report in the downloads section to the right.
+All the learning was evaluated by Dr Susan Young of the University of Exeter, available as a download below.

 Zest was an action research project which demonstrated the fact that quality of creativity is enhanced when young children have access to a wide range of materials.
 This also applies when children are given the responsibility to explore, discover and be creative and are supported by an interested and talented practitioner who can scaffold their learning experiences.